alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 It is a two-wire wired-AND multi-master bus that uses CSMA/CR in its arbitration field.
 CAN uses 11-bit (standard ID) and 29-bit (extended ID) identifiers to identify frames.
+The arbitration field also incorporates a Remote Transmission Request (RTR), marking a frame as an RTR-frame.
 The maximum payload data size is 8 octets for classical CAN and 64 octets for CAN-FD.

 The minimal MTU of IPv6 is 1280 octets, and therefore, a mechanism to support a larger payload is needed.